 - Follow the instructions to reset the device.
 During the pairing sequence, your phone will disconnect from Wi-Fi and connect again.

 And that’s it.
 Sadly, there’s no way to avoid all this and simply replace the old network with the new one without removing and adding the device anew.
 But that’s a small drawback considering that this is something you won’t do all that often.
-Unless you move around with your smart device, in which case you’ll just need to get used to it.
+Unless you move around with your smart device, in which case you’ll just need to do it every time.

 Thank you for reading and we look forward to hearing your thoughts in the comments section below.
 Feel free to share them with us and other readers.